learnitmyway/learnitmyway/content/post/learn-react.md

 * <a href="https://www.youtube.com/watch?time_continue=101&v=bIK2NwoK9xk" target="_blank" rel="noopener">Styling React/ReactNative Applications - Max Stoiber</a> discusses the motivation behind styled components

-* <a href="https://medium.freecodecamp.org/the-best-way-to-bind-event-handlers-in-react-282db2cf1530" target="_blank" rel="noopener">The best way to bind event handlers in React</a> which is more modern than the React docs

 * <a href="https://syntax.fm/show/001/react-tools" target="_blank" rel="noopener">React tools</a> from the Syntax.fm podcast with Wes Bos and Scott Tolinski

-* <a href="https://react.statuscode.com/" target="_blank" rel="noopener">‎React Status newsletter</a> is definitely worth subscribing to!